 From undertaking minor repairs, to providing home assessments against the Healthy Homes Standards to Winter Warmer Packs we have a range of other services we can help families and individuals in the regions of Northland and Auckland.

 Habitat understands the housing sector in New Zealand, and is pleased to help other individuals or organisations get their ideas off the ground.
 Reach out to your local Habitat office if you’d like to talk something through.

 Habitat for Humanity has a strong legacy of responding to where the need is greatest, including in nations of the Pacific and further overseas, in places such as Nepal, countries of South East Asia and South America.

 This includes responding to natural disasters, particularly in Samoa, Tonga, Fiji and Vanuatu.
 We work to deliver cyclone resilience education, help communities gain self-reliance with specific construction techniques, and educate on disaster preparedness.
 This work is supported by the New Zealand Government.

 - Read more about the hands-on solutions Habitat delivers

 - Follow Habitat for Humanity Fiji

-Habitat’s flagship international volunteering programme Global Village is on hold, due to Covid-19 restrictions on travel.
+Habitat’s flagship international volunteering programme Global Village programme is on hold, due to Covid-19 restrictions on travel.
 Decent shelter is something we all need to thrive, and Habitat strongly believes that no one lives in dignity, until everyone can live in dignity.

-With this in mind, we’re looking forward to the time when we can once again work alongside future homeowners in all communities of the world.
+We’re looking forward to the time when we can once again work alongside future homeowners in all communities of the world.
 In the meantime, you can still help support families in places where Habitat is active.